Chinese Cubans: History

 Chinese immigration to Cuba started in 1837 when Chinese (mainly Cantonese and Hakka) contract workers were forcibly brought to work in the sugar fields via the indentured labor system.
 Hundreds of thousands of Chinese workers were brought in from Qing China, British Hong Kong, Portuguese Macau, and Taiwan during the following decades to replace and/or work alongside African and mixed-ancestry slaves.
 With the worldwide success of the abolitionist movement, Cuban plantation owners no longer saw African slavery as a sustainable source of labor for plantations, prompting them to seek Chinese migrants as indentured laborers.
 Over the period 1847–1874, 141,000 Chinese workers migrated to Cuba.

 After completing eight-year contracts or otherwise obtaining their freedom, some Chinese immigrants settled permanently in Cuba, although most longed for repatriation to their homeland.
-Havana's Chinatown (known as Barrio chino de La Habana) is one of the oldest and largest Chinatowns in Latin America.
+Havana's Chinatown (known as Havana Chinatown) is one of the oldest and largest Chinatowns in Latin America.
 Some 105,000 immigrants from the U.S. came to Cuba during the late 19th century to escape the discrimination present at the time.
 Another, albeit smaller wave of Chinese immigrants, also arrived during the 20th century, some as supporters of the communist cause during the Cuban revolution and others as dissidents escaping the authorities in China.

 There were almost no women among the nearly entirely male Chinese "coolie" population that migrated to Cuba (1%).
 Marriages of Chinese immigrants with Cuban mulatto, black and white women were reported by the Cuba Commission Report.

 In the 1920s, an additional 30,000 Cantonese and small groups of Japanese also arrived; both immigrations were exclusively male and there was rapid intermarriage with white, black and mulatto populations.